CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 ### Execution time results

-Execution time results for our four microbenchmarks can be found below:
+For each of the benchmarks we will be focusing on the wall clock time (column labled "Time").
+This is because the CPU time (column labled CPU) only measures the time spent by the main thread, which is not helpful for the multi-threaded benchmarks.
+Execution time results for our four microbenchmarks can be found below.

 ```
 ------------------------------------------------------------------